Provisioning overview

 As the admin, you provide the following required information when creating a provisioning policy:

-- Network: A Microsoft-hosted network or an Azure network connection (ANC) dictates how the device will join Azure AD and how its network will be managed.
+Network: A Microsoft-hosted network or an Azure network connection (ANC) dictates how the device joins Microsoft Entra ID and how its network is managed.
 Depending on the join type, an ANC may have information detailing:

-- The Azure subscription that will be associated with the Cloud PC.
+The Azure subscription that is associated with the Cloud PC.

-- Assignment: The assignment identifies one or more Azure AD user groups.
-Windows 365 will automatically provision a Cloud PC for each licensed user in the policy’s Azure AD user groups.
-If a user is later added to the user groups, they'll also get a Cloud PC.
+Assignment: The assignment identifies one or more Microsoft Entra user groups.
+Windows 365 automatically provisions a Cloud PC for each licensed user in the policy’s Microsoft Entra user groups.
+If a user is later added to the user groups, they also get a Cloud PC.

 Without this information, Windows 365 can’t provision the Cloud PCs.

-Changing these configurations won’t impact any previously provisioned Cloud PCs.
-However, any newly provisioned (or reprovisioned) Cloud PCs will reflect the updated settings.
+Changing these configurations doesn’t impact any previously provisioned Cloud PCs.
+However, any newly provisioned (or reprovisioned) Cloud PCs reflect the updated settings.

 Changes to provisioning policies

 Changes made to any part of a provisioning policy don't trigger a reprovision.
-Such changes won’t be applied to previously provisioned Cloud PCs.
+Such changes aren't applied to previously provisioned Cloud PCs.
 Changes to a provisioning policy will only be applied to Cloud PCs that are provisioned or reprovisioned after the changes.

-If a provisioning policy name is changed, it won’t update the Cloud PC name under All Cloud PCs, and won’t update the enrollmentProfileName in Azure AD.
+If a provisioning policy name is changed, it doesn't update the Cloud PC name under All Cloud PCs, and doesn't update the enrollmentProfileName in Microsoft Entra ID.

 Deleting a provisioning policy

-A provisioning policy can only be deleted if it’s not assigned to any Azure AD groups.
+A provisioning policy can only be deleted if it’s not assigned to any Microsoft Entra groups.

-Removing the targeting of a provisioning policy that was used for successful Cloud PC provisioning will put the Cloud PCs into a grace period.
-When the grace period expires, the Cloud PCs will be deleted automatically.
+Removing the targeting of a provisioning policy that was used for successful Cloud PC provisioning puts the Cloud PCs into a grace period.
+When the grace period expires, the Cloud PCs are deleted automatically.

 Provisioning policy conflict resolution